-If you want your content to be found in search results, there is one thing you need to do before writing any long-form content for the web, be it a blog post or a product page, it’s finding the right keywords for marketing content.
+If you want your content to be visible in search results, there is one thing you need to do before writing any long-form content for the web, be it a blog post or a product page, it’s finding the right keywords for marketing content.
 In this article, I’ll show you step-by-step, how to undertake keyword research for marketing content, and using these insights to make your marketing assets more discoverable.

 What is a keyword?